nathancarter/weblurch/doc-src/bugs-and-enhancements.md

 ## Bug fixes

+### Validation

+ * Validation currently places itself on the undo/redo queue.
+Instead, it should make itself invisible (not undo-able).
+When saving validation results, temporarily replace the `add` method with an empty function, and restore the original thereafter.
+This could be done in place of the calls to `transact` in the validation module.
+ * Test to see if validation is correctly re-run after an undo/redo operation is performed.
+That is, which expressions fire change events, and are they the correct ones?

 ### Load and save

  * Not all edits cause the document to be marked dirty.
 TinyMCE events are